A Note on HTML5

 The release of the HTML5 specification officially introduced two areas of focus: Media Source Extensions and Encrypted Media Extensions.
-In short, EME provide DRM protection for the playback of live and on-demand streaming content and MSE enable that playback, all in the browser and again without the need for third-party plug-ins such as Adobe Flash or Microsoft Silverlight.
-Support specifically includes the HTTP adaptive streaming format MPEG-DASH and the Common Encryption Scheme (CENC), the latter of which defines standards for content encryption that allows decryption using multiple DRM platforms.
+In short, EME provided DRM protection for the playback of live and on-demand streaming content, and MSE enabled that playback—all in the browser, and again, without the need for third-party plug-ins such as Adobe Flash or Microsoft Silverlight.
+This included support for HTTP adaptive streaming format MPEG-DASH and the Common Encryption Scheme (CENC), the latter of which defines standards for content encryption that allows decryption using multiple DRM platforms.

-What's really significant here is the lead Google Chrome (the current market-leading web browser) has taken to enhance HTML5 video support.
-Google Chrome has support for MSE using MPEG-DASH, which includes the H.264 and VP8/VP9 (using WebM) codecs.
-Google Chrome also supports EME, which indirectly enables support for Google Widevine, a major DRM platform.
-Other web browsers are finally starting to follow in Google's footsteps.
-Many of the market-leading browsers now support MSE and EME on both the desktop and mobile devices.
+As the leading innovator, the Google Chrome browser continues to enhance HTML5 video support.
+Chrome has support for MSE using MPEG-DASH, which includes the H.264 and VP8/VP9 codecs.
+Chrome also supports EME, which indirectly enables support for Google Widevine, a major DRM platform.
+Other web browsers, including Apple Safari, Microsoft Edge and Mozilla Firefox have all finally followed in Google's footsteps, all supporting MSE and EME on both desktop and mobile devices.

 The release of the HTML5 specification has increased the number of companies that provide HTML5 player applications.
-In addition to JW Player, these now include THEOplayer (OpenTelly), bitdash (bitmovin), dash.js, video.js, Google Shaka Player, and more.
-These player applications not only support the playback of live and on-demand adaptive bitrate streaming content, but many now also support advanced functionality, including captions, DVR, advertising, and even VR/360.
+In addition to JW Player, these now include THEOplayer (OpenTelly), bitdash (bitmovin), dash.js, video.js, Google Shaka Player and more.
+These player applications not only support the playback of live and on-demand adaptive bitrate (ABR) streaming content, but many now also support advanced functionality, including captions, DVR, advertising and even virtual reality and 360º content.

-Progress has been made with HTML5, but there is still much more needed.
-Many consider EME to be highly controversial because of their use of proprietary elements.
-DRM is per-browser and, although DRM providers are moving toward multi-DRM support, currently multiple DRM platforms are required to reach a broad audience with DRM-protected content.
+Progress has been made with HTML5, but there is still much more to be done.
+Many consider EME to be highly controversial because of its use of proprietary elements.
+DRM is per-browser; although DRM providers are moving toward multi-DRM support, multiple DRM platforms are currently required to reach a broad audience with protected content.